Hrishikeshkashyap/LTTS_mini_project/README.md

 ## Challenges Faced and How Was It Overcome

-1. Calculating the extra days for the leap years in between -> Made another method that deals with leap year counting
+1. Calculating the extra days for the leap years -> Made another method that deals with leap year counting

 ## Learning Resources
 1. [markdownCheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)